BPHarris/.dotfiles/.github/README.md

 sudo ln -s $HOME/.config/bash-completion/completions/* /usr/share/bash-completion/completions/
 ```

+This will allow for tab-completion when using the `config` git alias for managing this repo.

+> [!CAUTION] Be sure to use `"$HOME"` in symbolic links!

+## Additional First Time Setup

 ### Set `udev` Rules

-There are some `udev` rules in `.config/udev/rules.d/*.rules` which must be
-symlinked to `/etc/udev/rules.d/*.rules` to take effect.
+There are some `udev` rules in `.config/udev/rules.d/*.rules` which must be symlinked to `/etc/udev/rules.d/*.rules` to take effect.
 These are optional and I only use them on my laptop.

 These rules include:

 - On switching to battery:
-  set power profile to battery saving, set brightness to 50%, and disable
-  Bluetooth if no devices are connected;
+  set power profile to battery saving, set brightness to 50%, and disable Bluetooth if no devices are connected;
 - On switching to mains:
   set power profile to performance, set brightness to 100%.